microsoft/WSL-DistroLauncher/README.md

   Also maker sure to check out the [Notes for uploading to the Store](https://github.com/Microsoft/WSL-DistroLauncher/wiki/Notes-for-uploading-to-the-Store) page on our wiki for more information.

+# Issues
+Any bugs or problems discovered with the Launcher should be filed in this project's Issues list.
+The team will be notified and will respond to the reported issue within 3 (US) working days.

 # Contributing
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.